 In his mind, from the shards collected through video, photographs and written accounts, Jeremy Hefner pieced together an image of the destruction.
 He filled in the blanks with his own memories of tornadoes from the past, an ability shared among those who have spent their lives in Oklahoma.

-Yet, no matter how rich the picture he created, the Mets righthander knew that full understanding could come only through firsthand observation.
+Yet no matter how rich the picture he created, the Mets righthander knew that full understanding could come only through firsthand observation.

 For Hefner, that much-needed context did not come until Tuesday.
 For the first time since a massive tornado leveled swaths of Moore, Okla., in May, Hefner visited the place he called home for much of his childhood.

 Officially, 23 deaths were blamed on the twister, which touched down on the afternoon of May 20 and cut a 17-mile- long path through parts of the heavily populated town.
-At its most ferocious stage, it stretched to a width of 1.3 miles and packed winds upward of 200 mph.
+At its most ferocious stage, it stretched to a width of 1.3 miles and packed winds of more than 200 mph.

 And so, as baseball's brightest stars gathered at Citi Field for the 84th All-Star Game, Hefner visited family in Moore.

-"I've seen tornado damage before," said Hefner, who saw volunteer crews sifting through what was left of homes, nearly two months after the tornado touched down.
+"I've seen tornado damage before," said Hefner, who saw volunteer crews sifting through what was left of homes nearly two months after the tornado touched down.
 "But this was like whole neighborhoods completely leveled."

 Though none of Hefner's family members perished, one of his cousins is still reeling from the repairs needed when a tree crashed through his kitchen.
 His home stands only a quarter-mile from the tornado's direct path.

-Since the tornado tore through town, residents have steadily brought small hints of order to the chaos.
+Since the tornado tore through town, residents steadily have brought small hints of order to the chaos.
 The streets have been cleared of debris, and what's left is stacked in piles.
 Still, the skeletal remains of some homes linger, and Hefner noticed rows and rows of concrete slabs where houses once stood.

 "It's frustrating because you do the right thing, you pay your bills on time, you raise your family the right way and bad things happen, unforeseen things happen," Hefner said.
 "And it's frustrating because these are good people and they don't deserve it.
-It's not just my cousin, but all the people there."
+It's not just my cousin but all the people there."

-Yet, with that frustration has come a familiar sense of resolve.
+Yet with that frustration has come a familiar sense of resolve.